kauderk/kauderk.github.io/yt-gif-extension/install/faq/README.md

 - I'm afraid it's a Javascript cross Browser compatibility issue.
 #### The capture smartblocks don't work
 - There are `Smartblocks` and `SmartblocksV2`, the YT GIF extension uses the latest version of Smartblocks.
-- Copy and paste them from here, or [import the smartblocks again](https://github.com/kauderk/kauderk.github.io/tree/main/yt-gif-extension/install/components).
+- Update them from here or [re-import them](https://github.com/kauderk/kauderk.github.io/tree/main/yt-gif-extension/install/components).

     -
         ```